Air Force Early Warning Academy

+The academy was originally established in 1952 as the Chinese People's Liberation Army Air Defense School and Radar School (中国人民解放军防空学校和雷达学校).
+In 1983, the school was renamed Air Force Radar Academy (空军雷达学院).
+In 1992, it was upgraded to a military-level college, and in 2004, it was designated as an intermediate-level military education college.
+In 2011, the academy was renamed Air Force Early Warning Academy.

 History

 Today's Air Force Early Warning Academy began as two separate institutions, a military communications school and an air defense school.
 Their later merger in 1958 would form the Air Force Radar Academy until it was renamed to its present title.

 Communications school

 In 1950, following communist victory in the Chinese Civil War and establishment of the People's Republic of China, the newly formed People's Liberation Army established the East China Military Region Communications School in Nanjing.
 On 15 September 1951, the Central Military Commission (CMC) renamed the school to the Third Communication School of the People's Liberation Army.
 On 29 October 1952, the school was renamed to the Radar School, a name it maintained for another three years until, in 1955, it was retitled the People's Liberation Army Air Defense Radar School and transferred from the Communications Department of the General Staff to the Air Defense Force.
 In 1957, the school was once again renamed to the Chinese People's Liberation Army Air Force Radar Technical College and placed under the command of the PLAAF Headquarters.